 Many cultures have traditions for honoring their loved ones.
 In Remembering Day: El Día de los Muertos, Pat imagines how this custom may have started in Mexico.
-She looks forward to sharing this story and sharing her fascination with water in Water Rolls, Water Rises/El agua rueda, el agua sube which has received numerous awards.
-She is also excited about the two recent books she wrote with her daughter, Libby Martinez, I Pledge Allegiance and Bravo, Chico Canta!
+Other recent books include Water Rolls, Water Rises/El agua rueda, el agua sube and two recent books she wrote with her daughter, Libby Martinez, I Pledge Allegiance and Bravo, Chico Canta!
 Bravo!

 Her books for adults include Zing!
 Seven Creativity Practices for Educators and Students, a writing memoir and innovation guide; House of Houses, a family memoir; Nepantla: Essays from the Land in the Middle; and six poetry collections, the most recent, Adobe Odes.
 Her most recent collection for teens is Dizzy in Your Eyes: Poems About Love written in teen voices.

 A literacy advocate excited about sharing what she calls "bookjoy," Pat founded Children's Day, Book Day, El día de los niños, El día de los libros often known as Día.
 The year-long commitment promotes creatively linking all children and families to books and establishing annual April Children’s Day, Book Day celebrations across the country.
-April 2016 will be Día's 20th Anniversary.
+2016 is Día's 20th Anniversary.
 Pat's Book Fiesta captures the Día spirit.
 She spoke about this initiative and her work at the May Hill Arbuthnot Lecture this spring.